aodn/aodn-portal/README.md

 #### Can I Get A Pre-Built War?

+Yes you can get it [here](http://binary.aodn.org.au/).

-Yes you can.
-You can write to us, info at emii dot org dot au to discuss the best way of getting portal and keeping your version up to date.
+You can also write to us, info at emii dot org dot au to discuss the best way of getting portal and keeping your version up to date.

 ## Configuring Portal